fabiofranchino/blog/_posts/2019-03-14-swipe-presentation-tool-in-review.md

 This is the first post of a series related to the [good part](/blog/competitors-are-good/) of having **competitors**.
 [Presenta](https://www.presenta.cc) is not [alone](/blog/lets-talk-about-presentation-tools/) as you may guess.
 This post talks about [Swipe](https://www.swipe.to/home).

 **Swipe** is an online presentation tool.
 It's mostly markdown based with a focus on simple presentations that can be built very quickly.
-It has limited composition capabilities but it has a rational interface that make it a good option in the field.
+It has limited composition capabilities but it has a rational interface that makes it a good option in the field.

 ## The index view is done right